MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AdvancedThreatProtectionDocumentDetail.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

+**Note**: This cmdlet will be deprecated.
+Use the [Get-ContentMalwareMdoDetailReport](https://docs.microsoft.com/powershell/module/exchange/get-contentmalwaremdodetailreport) cmdlet instead.

 Use the Get-AdvancedThreatProtectionDocumentDetailReport cmdlet to view the detailed results of Safe Attachments for SharePoint, OneDrive, and Microsoft Teams in your Microsoft Defender for Office 365 organization.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).